deburky/RP-2023/README.md

 * Financial data is one of the most valued assets according to <a href="https://edmcouncil.org/wp-content/uploads/2023/03/EDM_Council_Data_ROI_SIG_Value_of_Data_29_Mar_2023_.pdf">this study</a> and is one of the most expensive to obtain, which makes datasets used in modeling very specific to a lender.
 * Internal tools developed for credit risk require a solid data foundation that puts a strong emphasis on the quality of data and its representativeness.
 These topics are almost never addressed in most books and guides.

 This handbook is focused on Python and its scientific ecosystem.
-Some years ago, many players in the banking splace doubted that open-source software is going to replace their provider of choice.
+Some years ago, many players in the banking space doubted that open-source software is going to replace their provider of choice.
 With Python, open-source credit risk management software is a reality, especially so in light of growing interest in large language models (LLMs) in Finance.

 This handbook is an attempt to systematically collect relevant applied-focused materials that may be useful to a practitioner attempting to frame credit risk as a predictive modeling problem.
 Examples in the notebooks supplementing each chapter provide some examples of credit risk modeling work that can be extended to various real-world datasets.